fang10000/Unit4.PetFinder/README.md

 ### Problem 1: GET all pets

-The GET route for all pets is currently "under construction".
-Navigate to `index.js` and find the GET method at `/api/v1/pets` and write the code to get all pets from the database.
+The GET route for all pets is `/api/v1/pets`.
+__Pseudocode__: Define an endpoint in the server for GET request and get all pets data, including name, owner, etc.

 ### Problem 2: GET pets by name

-The GET route for pets by name is currently "under construction".
-Navigate to `index.js` and find the GET method at `/api/v1/pets/:name` and write the code to get a pet by name from the database.
+The GET route for pets by name is `/api/v1/pets/:name`.
+__Pseudocode__:
+- Define an endpoint in the server for GET request by name
+- If name is found, return the pet information
+- If name is not found, return an error message "Pet not found"

 ### Problem 3: GET pet by owner's name with a query string

-The GET route for pets by owner's name is currently "under construction".
-Navigate to `index.js` and find the GET method at `/api/v1/pets/owner` and write the code to get a pet by owner's name from the database.
+The GET route for pets by owner's name is `/api/v1/pets/owner`.
+The way to test the query is working is to nevigate in the browswer with for example '/api/vi/pets/owner?owner=John'.
+__Psuedocode__:
+- Define an endpoint in the server for GET request by owner
+- If owner name is found, return the pet(s) information
+- If owner name is not found, return an error message "No pets found for this owner"

 ### STRETCH GOAL: Problem 4: Serve a static index.html file

-The GET route for serving a static index.html file is currently "under construction".
-Navigate to `index.js` and find the GET method at `/` and write the code to serve a static index.html file.
+The GET route for serving a static index.html file.
+The index.html file currently render all the pets in the API.

 ### Endpoints